"You don't wake up in the morning having graduated university and start a facilities-based wireless company."

 Brice Scheschuk and his partner, Anthony Lacavera, co-founded Wind Mobile (now known as Freedom Mobile) and took on giants in the Canadian wireless market.
 They positioned themselves as "the honest brokers" with transparency in their pricing, great data plans, and a fundamental belief in putting their customers at the center of every decision.
 In the first episode of One-to-One, Brice shares his roller-coaster story of starting Wind Mobile and how he punched above his weight in a stagnant telco market.

 One-to-One gives you a glimpse into the world and mindset of CX leaders.
-If you liked this conversation and don’t want to miss future episodes, catch us on Spotify and YouTube.
-We'll be on Apple Podcasts and Google Podcasts soon!
+If you liked this conversation and don’t want to miss future episodes, catch us on Spotify, YouTube, Apple Podcasts, Google Podcasts, or your favorite podcast app.

 Short on time?
 Here are some takeaways: